Spotlight on Vitamin D

 However, if we aim to follow an optimal diet and lifestyle plan to support mind and body wellbeing, we can help to ensure, as much as possible, the health of the egg, sperm, uterine environment and hormone balance.
 For optimal fertility we are aiming for:

-presence of all the factors required for fertility and the creation of a
+- The presence of all the factors required for fertility and the creation of a healthy fetus.

 - Nutrients, water and other co-factors to build cells, manufacture hormones and act as triggers for enzyme reactions.

 - Adequate sleep, exercise and relaxation for hormone regulation, cellular repair and immunity.

 - The absence of all the factors that are detrimental for fertility and the formation of a healthy fetus.

 - Environmental toxins, food additives and preservatives, emotional stress, caffeine, alcohol, smoking, excessive exercise.